Post

 The Liter Seo-myeon Medical Street Branch

-Then I bought a Liter blueberry smoothie yogurt to refresh my palate.
+Bought another Liter of blueberry smoothie yogurt to refresh the palate.

-I find it hard to shop here, or rather, it’s even harder to shop than at Rakuten Department Store - Guangfu Branch yesterday.
-There are fewer floors and fewer stores; the only advantage is a large public rest area upstairs where you can charge your devices and relax.
+I found it hard to shop here, or rather, it’s even harder to shop than at Lotte Department Store - Gwangbok Branch yesterday.
+There are fewer floors and fewer stores; the only advantage is a large public resting area upstairs where you can charge your devices and rest.

-There is also a souvenir shop here in Busan, but it has far fewer items than the one in Nampo.
+There is also a Busan souvenir shop here, but it has far fewer items than the one in Nampo.

-After visiting the LEGO store, not sure where to go next, so I took the bus to explore Shin Kong Mitsukoshi Department Store.
+After visiting the LEGO store, not knowing where to go next, we decided to take the bus to explore Shinsegae Department Store.

-Another NC Department Store on the west side has closed.
-If you want to shop, you might try Tianpu Coffee Street, which has many small shops (similar to the East District), but it may not be very interesting for men.
+Another NC Department Store in Seomyeon has closed.
+If you want to shop elsewhere, you might try Jeonpo Coffee Street, which has many small shops (similar to Dongdaegu area), but it may not be very interesting for men.

 Busan is good!

-In Busan, you can see the slogan “Busan is good” everywhere.
-Indeed, from my travel experience, it’s really great—there are many buses, transportation is convenient, buses are new and cool, prices are cheap, and the food is delicious.
+The slogan “Busan is good” is seen everywhere in Busan, and based on my travel experience, it’s truly accurate.
+There are plenty of buses, transportation is convenient, buses are new and cool, prices are cheap, and the food is delicious.

 Shinsegae Department Store — Shinsegae Centum City 👍👍👍

-A few days ago, I only visited Spa Land and didn’t explore the rest.
+A few days ago, I only visited Spa Land and didn’t explore the area.
 This time, I’m making up for it.

-Shinsegae Department Store Super Big (Guinness World Record Largest) has many things to explore.
+Shinsegae Department Store Super Big (World’s Largest According to Guinness) has a lot to explore.

 If you haven’t had enough shopping, next door is also Lotte Dept. Store Centum City Branch.

-Consisting of two buildings, each with several floors, and each floor has a large area; I casually recorded the prices of La Lebo in Busan (on the first floor).
+Consisting of two buildings, each with several floors, and each floor has a large area; I casually recorded the prices of La Lebo in Busan (located on the first floor).

-Just wandered around casually; basically, all brands and all types of counters are available.
+We wandered around casually; basically, all brands and all types of counters were available.

-On the first floor of another building, I found Shake Shack, so I had to eat there:
+On the first floor of another building, I found Shake Shack, so I had to try it:

 SHAKE SHACK BUSAN CENTUM

-I ordered the crispy chicken meal.
-Besides their signature dishes, I think Shake Shack’s chicken is also tender and juicy.
+I ordered the crispy chicken set.
+Besides their signature items, I think the chicken is tender and juicy, and also very tasty.

-The pager seems to have a problem; it was actually ready earlier but didn’t ring.
+The pager seemed to have a problem; it was actually ready earlier but didn’t ring.

 The nostalgic good taste.